Logiqx/gps-guides/guidance/garmin/choice/README.md

 You should also choose a watch that has a good watersports application available on the Connect IQ store.
 I would recommend choosing [APPro](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791?tid=0) which has undergone a lot of development in recent months, easy to install, and will give you a great experience on the water.

-A great all-round watch at a reasonable price is the [Forerunner 255](https://www.garmin.com/en-GB/p/7801390) which currently costs around 200 EUR and has already been approved by [GPS-Speedsurfing.com](https://www.gps-speedsurfing.com/) and [GPS Team Challenge](https://www.gpsteamchallenge.com.au/).
+A great all-round watch at a reasonable price is the [Forerunner 255](https://www.garmin.com/en-GB/p/780139) which currently costs around 200 EUR and has already been approved by [GPS-Speedsurfing.com](https://www.gps-speedsurfing.com/) and [GPS Team Challenge](https://www.gpsteamchallenge.com.au/).
 It is made of a lightweight fibre-reinforced polymer, waterproof and produces good data.

-It is also worth considering the fēnix 7 and epix (gen 2) models which have been discounted, ever since the release of the fēnix 8 in October.
+It is also worth considering the [fēnix 7](https://www.garmin.com/en-GB/p/735611/pn/010-02540-01) and [epix (gen 2)](https://www.garmin.com/en-GB/p/1285545/pn/010-02582-01) models which have been discounted, ever since the release of the fēnix 8 in October.
 The fēnix 7 has a MIP display and epix has an AMOLED display, but aside from the displays the various models in the ranges are directly comparable.

 The fēnix 7 and epix (gen 2) are much more rugged than a Forerunner.
 It would also be beneficial to choose a model that supports multi-band GNSS, as some of the cheaper models are single-band.
-The Fenix 8 is comparable to a fēnix 7  / epix (gen 2), but with dive capabilities and voice features.
+The Fenix 8 is comparable to a fēnix 7  pro sapphire / epix (gen 2) pro sapphire, but with dive capabilities and voice features.